anl-cyberscience/LQMToolset/docs/configure.md

 `name`  | A unique name identifying this device.

 ### Syslog
-The ArcSight tool is used to log information to remote or local syslog servers.
+The Syslog tool is used to log information to remote Syslog servers.

     [[Tools.SysLog]]
         name = "syslog-1"